Proud Prophet: Game Play

-Proud Prophet began on May 2, 1983, and began with a full day of simulation.
+Proud Prophet began on May 2, 1983, with a full day of simulation.
 It was played in real-time at a secret facility of the National War College, a component of the National Defense University located at Fort Lesley J. McNair, Washington, D.C., and at military bases around the world.
 Actual top-secret war plans were incorporated, making this game the most realistic exercise involving nuclear weapons by the United States government during the Cold War.
-The game involved the President of the United States or his stand-in running through a procedural checklist with choices of prescribed options.
+The game involved the President of the United States or his stand-in running through real procedural checklists with choices of prescribed options.
 Many high ranking military officers in Washington were in contact with military command posts across the globe via top-secret links.
-Every morning, Karber traveled across the Potomac River to the Pentagon or used a red phone to call the Secretary and Chairman to discuss the scenario being played out in East Asia, the Mediterranean, Europe, and the Middle East.
+Every morning founding director Karber traveled across the Potomac River to the Pentagon or used a red phone to call the Secretary and Chairman to discuss the scenario being played out in East Asia, the Mediterranean, Europe, and the Middle East.
 They then talked about what actions needed to be taken, discussing the United States' policy, possible alliance reactions, and potential strategic moves that should be taken.
 Available reaction time was made as realistic as possible.
 With security being of top priority, only a limited number of individuals knew who was actually involved, preventing a major media leak.